-Livingston v Celtic
+Celtic beat Livingston to restore lead

 Post update

-Jack Fitzwater (Livingston) wins a free kick in the defensive half.
+Greg Taylor (Celtic) wins a free kick in the defensive half.

 Post update